 An unscented light carrier oil as your “base”.
 Sweet almond oil or safflower oil are my best options.
 Lately I've begun using fractionated coconut oil and I've had some pretty good results.

 Alcohol is an optional ingredient in my opinion.
-Many reed diffuser oil recipes recommend including alcohol to thin the oils and help your diffuser oil to be drawn up the reeds.
-I have gotten great results without using alcohol and would recommend giving it a shot first without using any alcohol.
-If you find that the oil is not getting drawn up the reeds or not getting drawn up at the speed at which you would like then try adding a splash of alcohol or vodka to help the wicking process.
+Many reed diffuser oil recipes recommend adding in some alcohol to thin the oils and help your diffuser oil to be drawn up the reeds.
+I have had great results without using alcohol and would recommend giving it a shot first without using any alcohol.
+If you find that the oil is not getting drawn up the reeds or not getting drawn up at the speed at which you would like, then try adding a splash of alcohol or vodka to help the wicking process.

-♦ Next, use a funnel and pour oil into the diffuser container and bundle between 5-10 reeds and insert them into the neck of the vase.
-The oil takes a few hours to travel through the reeds so after around an hour or so, you want to flip the reeds over to make it easier for the reed to fully absorb the fragrance.
+¤ Next, use a funnel and pour oil into the diffuser container and bundle between 5-10 reeds and insert them into the neck of the vase.
+The oil takes a few hours to travel through the reeds, so after about an hour or so, you want to flip the reeds over to make it easier for the reed to fully absorb the fragrance.

-Top Tip: The fewer reeds you use the less scent you will produce.
-Reed count combined with how much essential oil you have added to the mixture will determine how fragrant your diffuser is, so adjust according to your likeness.
+TOP TIP: The fewer reeds you use the less scent you will produce.
+Reed count combined with how much essential oil added to the base oil will determine how fragrant your diffuser will be; so adjust according to your likeness.

 ⊕ Sweet orange or orange blossom oil and some peppermint oil.
 It’s fresh and vibrant and smells so good!!!